Karen Fuller, Director Infrastructure Communications, Cypress-Fairbanks ISD

 Kathleen Jahn, Executive Director of Instruction, Alief ISD

-Paula Ross, Technology Manager, Cypress-Fairbanks ISD
+Paula Ross, Assistant Superintendent of Technology, Cypress-Fairbanks ISD

 Matthew Frey, Executive Director Instructional Technology, Plano ISD